Johannes Aavik: Early life and education

-Estonian language development
+Estonian language innovation

-Johannes Aavik found that Estonian, which had for centuries been the language of peasants, needed innovation, as its sphere of usage widened rapidly with the emergence of a modern nation.
-There was a need for standardization of grammar and orthography as well as new technical terminology.
-Aavik added that the language also needed to be versatile and euphonic.
-In 1912 he started writing articles to literary journals, making proposing ways to develop the Estonian language.
-He suggested intensive borrowing from Finnish; many of his suggestions were quickly widely accepted and have become part of standard Estonian vocabulary.
-From 1914 he started to artificially create new new word stems to replace awkward compound words.
+In 1912, he started writing articles to literary journals, proposing ways to modernize the Estonian language.
+In his opinion, Estonian language needed innovation, as its sphere of usage widened rapidly with the emergence of a modern nation.
+Besides the need for standardization of grammar and orthography, Aavik also believed that the language needed to be versatile and euphonic.

+He suggested intensive borrowing from Finnish, and some of his suggestions were quickly accepted and became part of standard Estonian vocabulary.
+From 1914 he started to artificially create new new word stems to replace "awkward" compound words.
 Thus, he proposed relv ("weapon") instead of sõjariist (literally, "war tool"), roim ("crime") instead of kuritöö ("evil deed") and veenma ("convince") instead of uskuma panema ("put into believing").
 He generally tried to avoid the sounds t and s and preferred shorter words to longer ones.
 He also favoured o in successive syllables to u, as is common in the South Estonian dialects.
 Aavik considered many of his neologisms as created out of nothing (see ex nihilo lexical enrichment).
-However, according to Ghil'ad Zuckermann, many of Aavik's neologisms were influenced by foreign lexical items, for example words from Russian, German, French, Finnish, English and Swedish (Aavik had a broad classical education and knew Ancient Greek, Latin and French).
-For example, roim ("crime") might have been influenced by the English word crime; relv ("weapon") might have been influenced by the English word revolver; and taunima ("to condemn, disapprove") might have been influenced by the Finnish word tuomita ("to condemn, to judge").
+However, many of Aavik's neologisms were influenced by foreign languages and lexical items (Aavik had a broad classical education and knew Ancient Greek, Latin and French).
+For example, his innovation roim ("crime") might have been influenced by the English word crime; relv ("weapon") might have been influenced by the English word revolver; and taunima ("to condemn, disapprove") might have been influenced by the Finnish word tuomita ("to condemn, to judge").

-Aavik tried to modernize even the grammar.
-He advocated the usage of i-plural instead of t(d)-plural (keelis pro keeltes) and the i-superlative instead of the ordinary superlative (suurim pro kõige suurem), as well as –nd instead of –nud in active past participle.
-He proposed inflectional affixes to the ma-infinitive, but only some of them entered into popular usage.
-He also tried to introduce a future form of verbs and a female personal pronoun, but these got little positive response.
+Aavik also tried to modernize the grammar.
+He advocated the usage of i-plural instead of t(d)-plural (keelis pro keeltes) and the i-superlative instead of the ordinary superlative (suurim pro kõige suurem), as well as –nd instead of –nud in the active past participle.
+He proposed inflectional affixes to the ma-infinitive, and some of them entered into popular usage.
+He also tried to introduce a future form of verbs and a female personal pronoun, however these got little positive response.

 Aavik published numerous essays and translations to propagate his ideas; he had vocal supporters as well as opponents.
 In 1919, he published a dictionary of 2000 novelty words.
+About 30 words that he created are still in use as of today.
+These include for example laip ('corpse') or mõrv ('murder').
 His principles (utility, aesthetics and native quality) were summarized in Keeleuuenduse äärmised võimalused (Extreme Perspectives of Language Innovation; Tartu, 1924).

-Language innovation slowly died away after the 1927 act that made it compulsory for schools to teach standard Estonian as put down in the Estonian Orthographic Dictionary (1925, chief editor J. V. Veski) and Estonian Grammar (by Elmar Muuk, 1927).
+Language innovation slowly died away after the 1927 act that made it compulsory for schools to teach standard Estonian as put down in the Estonian Orthographic Dictionary (1925, chief editor Johannes Voldemar Veski) and Estonian Grammar (by Elmar Muuk, 1927).
 However, some words proposed by Aavik and fallen into oblivion have been picked up and re-introduced by more recent literati.

-An essay on linguistic innovation in Estonian by Paul Saagpakk can be found in his Estonian-English Dictionary.
+Aavik's innovations are discussed in the essay "Linguistic Innovation in Estonian" by Paul Saagpakk, published in his Estonian–English Dictionary.